jelford/jelford.github.io/src/posts/2020-07-18-by-any-other-name.md

 ```

 `authselect` is something new - looks like on my Fedora system there's one more
-layer of machinary involved in generating this file, but let's not worry about
+layer of machinery involved in generating this file, but let's not worry about
 that for now.

 The interesting part is what it has to say about host resolution: it mentions